rust-unofficial/rust-practise-questions/src/FAQs.md

 #### How can I be sure whether a question has a solution or not ?

-Each and every question that appears in the book has been solved in at least 2 ways before making it's way in the book
+Each and every question that appears in the book has been solved in at least in 1 way before making it's way in the book

 #### Where can I find help ?